yh-luo/from-zero-to-source-estimates/README.md

 ### Compute statistics

 Test if the evoked responses are significantly different between conditions across subjects.
 The multiple comparisons problem is addressed with a cluster-level permutation test across space and time.
-To demonstrate, the evoked responses elicited by left auditory stimuli and by left visual stimuli are compared.
-The cluster results are further visualized.
+In this demo, the evoked responses elicited by left auditory stimuli and by left visual stimuli are compared.
+The cluster results are saved to HDF (*.h5) for future use (e.g., visualization).
+The cluster results are further visualized via `mne.stats.summarize_clusters_stc`.

 #### Demo